MichaelCade/90DaysOfDevOps/Days/day28.md

 ---
 ## The Big Picture: DevOps & The Cloud

 When it comes to cloud computing and what is offered, it goes very nicely with the DevOps ethos and processes.
-We can think of Cloud Computing bringing the technology and services whilst DevOps as we have mentioned many times before is about the process and process improvement.
+We can think of Cloud Computing as bringing the technology and services whilst DevOps as we have mentioned many times before is about the process and process improvement.

 But to start with that cloud learning journey is a steep one and making sure you know and understand all elements or the best service to choose for the right price point is confusing.